 Maple syrup, for serving

-In a large bowl, whisk together the flours, sugar, baking soda, and salt until very well combined, about 30 seconds.
+In a large bowl, whisk together the dry ingredients until very well combined, about 30 seconds.

 In a separate bowl or stand mixer, add the buttermilk, lemon/line juice, eggs, and butter; beat together.
 Once combined, add in the vanilla and give the mixture another mix.

 In the meantime, you can slice the apples.
 We left the skin on, but that is entirely your preference.

 Working in batches, add a heaping quarter-cup of batter onto skillet, spreading lightly with the bottom of the cup or with a spoon.
 While the bottom of the batter is cooking, add the apple slices to the top portion.
 Cook for about 2 to 3 minutes, or until the top portion of the batter, surrounding the apple slices, starts to bubble and edges are beginning to set.
 Flip the pancake and cook for 2 more minutes.

 Repeat step 6 until you are out of batter.